-Adults and young asylum seekers are eligible to apply to be exempted from fees at state educational institutions – including the University of Malta – vocational training courses, language lessons and other adult education.
+Adults and young asylum seekers are eligible to apply to be exempted from fees at state educational institutions – including the University of Malta – vocational training courses, language lessons, and other adult education classes.
 Vocational training courses offered by JobsPlus, the State-run job placement service, are also accessible to asylum seekers.

 It is to be noted, (see below) that beneficiaries of protection are increasingly making use of these educational services, primarily since information on their availability is becoming available to the various communities through NGO activities and increased openness by the relevant governmental authorities.

 Several NGOs also offer free language classes in English or Maltese, but this service is not provided within reception centres.

 Moreover, the government introduced, in 2018, the “I belong” Programme, an initiative run by the Integration Unit.
 The initiative consists of English and Maltese language courses and basic cultural and societal orientation as part of an integration process.
-It is open to all persons of migrant background, therefore asylum-seekers are allowed to benefit from it.
+It is open to all persons of migrant background, meaning asylum-seekers are able to benefit from it.